grycap/oscar-landing/content/english/blog/post-egi-notebooks-integration.md

 You can copy the code of each file for the example on the [OSCAR API repository](https://github.com/grycap/oscar_python/tree/main/jupyter_example).

-## Create a Python object to interact with the OSCAR cluster
+## Interacting with the OSCAR cluster

 In this section, we will overview the code of each cell on the notebook.

-The first step is to install the package from Pypi.
+The first step is to install the package from PyPI.
 ```python
 # Install a pip package in the current Jupyter kernel
 import sys